bhandawatlab/2023_CL062_Tao_Bhandawat/README.md

 In MATLAB, navigate to the DMDCodeBase folder and run: RunPipeline.m

-Note 1: The MATLAB code creates multipage postscript analysis figure files.
-To convert postscript to pdf, you can use adobe or [ghostscript](https://www.ghostscript.com/)\
-Note 2: We will add an automatic download script for getting the data into the appropriate folders in the future.

 ### Connectomics
 A copy of the dataset is located in [Dropbox](https://www.dropbox.com/scl/fo/u1xk2uqkyl1nrt66s8bme/h?rlkey=nwuu94l9abm1iggh8pahhsa6g&dl=0)\
 Please download the data and place the subfolders into the Data folder: 2023_CL062_Tao_Bhandawat/Connectomics/RConnectomicsAnalysis/Data/